 It’s one thing to have good keywords, but it’s another to know where to put them.

 Once you have your target keywords, you can strategically place them throughout your website, beginning with your product page.

 Using the “Dash Method,” you can link keywords together using dashes in between each term (ex: instead of “womensshoes,” you would insert “womens-shoes”).
 Just remember that links can only be up to 70 characters — any more might be too complex for the search engine, which might hurt your ranking.

-Integrating keywords into your navigation menu is another great way to optimise your site and create keyword-rich links for every product page.
+Integrating keywords into your navigation menu is another great way to optimize your site and create keyword-rich links for every product page.
 And if a particular page contains lots of internal links, this is a good sign to your search engine that the page holds high-value content, which means high SEO value.

 Before weaving keywords into your navigation links, you’ll first need to determine whether you want a straight or threaded navigation.
 A straight navigation simply displays each product category on its own, while a threaded navigation includes subcategories, like the example below from Black Diamond Equipment.

 Lastly, be strategic about which keywords you choose.
 You don’t want to overload your navigation menu with keywords and risk over-optimizing, so try to keep those keywords simple — you’ll be able to include more specific ones within each product page.